srilatha-0/login-page/README.md

 # Login Form with Validation

-A simple HTML/CSS/JavaScript login form with basic client-side validation for phone, Gmail, and pincode fields.
+A simple HTML/CSS/JavaScript login form with client-side validation.

 ## Features
-- Responsive layout
-- Input validation using JavaScript
+- Validates phone number, Gmail address, and pincode.
-- Clean UI with CSS styling
+- Responsive and clean UI using CSS.
+- Error messages for invalid input.

-## How to Run
+## How to Use
-Open `index.html` in your browser.
+1. Open `index.html` in any browser.
+2. Fill out the form and click **Submit**.
+3. Validation errors (if any) will show below each field.

+## Technologies
+- HTML
+- CSS
+- JavaScript